 One of the other things to consider about going freelance or working from home is whether or not it will suit your personality.
 Some people thrive on the company of others, and it’s often the case that home-based work involves a lot of alone time.

 That’s not to say you won’t be able to connect with and build relationships online. far from it.
 Some of the best friendships I’ve got now are with people who I’ve met through my digital work.
 I’m able to chat with them daily and meetings over webchats are much faster than over coffee in the real world.

 Should you try working from home?

-For me, however, being able to be at home for Small-Me and to be able to work remotely has been a really positive thing.
-If I hadn’t made the switch to freelance work, then I think I’d definitely be a lot more stressed and a lot less visibly present in her life as she’s growing up.
+For me, however, being able to be at home for my family and to be able to work remotely has been a really positive thing.
+If I hadn’t made the switch to freelance work, then I think I’d definitely be a lot more stressed and a lot less visibly present in my child’s life as she’s growing up.

-Although the financial stability of self-employment isn’t as set in stone as a regular job, I still think that working from home brings more positives than negatives into my life.
+Although the financial stability of self-employment isn’t as reliable as a regular job, I think that working from home brings more positives than negatives into my life.
 This won’t be the same for everyone.
 So again, make sure you consider your own personality and circumstances carefully.